madprops/gifmaker/README.md

 It (optionally) places words somewhere on each frame.

-Then joins all frames into an animated `gif` or `mp4`.
+Then joins all frames into an animation or image.

-You can use many arguments to produce different kinds of animations.
+You can use many arguments to produce different kinds of results.

 ---